hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 HazelcastInstance client = HazelcastClient.newHazelcastClient( clientConfig );
 ```

 ***Note:*** *If *`inside-aws`* parameter is not set, private addresses of nodes will always be converted to public addresses.
 And, client will use public addresses to connect to nodes.
-In order to use private adresses, you should set it to *`true`*.
+In order to use private addresses, you should set it to *`true`*.
 Also note that, when connecting outside from AWS, setting *`inside-aws`* parameter to *`true`* will cause the client not to be able to reach to the nodes.*